-Iskewy is the minimum time between a rising RCLK and the rising edge of WCLK is less than 1.
-EXEWN IS the minimum time between a rising RCLK edge and a rising WCLK edge to guarantee that IR will go LOW after one WCLK cycle plus twrr.
-If the time between the rising edge of RCLK and the rising edge of WCLK is less than 5. - tskewz, then the $\overline{PAF}$ deassertion may be delayed one extra WCLK cycle. $\overline{LD}$ = HIGH n = $\overline{PAE}$ Offset, m = $\overline{PAF}$ offset and D = maximum FIFO depth.
-D = 262,145 for the IDT72V2101 and 524,289 for the IDT72V2111.
+- Iskewr is the minimum time between a rising RCLK edge and a rising WCLK edge to guarantee that R will go LOW after one WCLK cycle plus twrf.
+If the time between the rising edge of RCLK and the rising edge of RCLK between a rising edge of RCLK and the rising edge of RCLK edge and a rising wclk edge and a rising wclk edge to guarantee that PAF will go HIGH after one WCLK cycle plus take.
+If the time between the rising edge of RCLK and the rising edge of RCLK and - 4. n = \overrightarrow{PAE} Offset, m = \overrightarrow{PAF} offset and D = maximum FIFO depth.
+5. D = 65,537 for the IDT72281 and 131,073 for the IDT72291.